OfficeDev/OfficeJSAddinWidget/README.md

 3. <strong>addInName</strong><br>
    The full name of your add-in in percent encoding format.
 For example, "space" should be %20, and "-" should be %2D...etc.<br>
-   The name should not be longer than 128 characters.

 For example, for the add-in Script Lab, it supports all Word, Excel, PowerPoint.
 If we want to create an install link so that users can click and launch Script Lab, this link should be: